 Step 11: Run Your Program and Try Other Features

 Your program is finished and ready to run.
-You can run your program and set the background color.
+You can run your program and set the background color of the PictureBox.
 To learn more, try to improve the program by changing the color of the form, customizing the buttons and check box, and changing the properties of the form.

 To run your program and set the background color

-Before you open a picture, click the Set the background color button.
+Before you open a picture, choose the Set the background color button.
 The Color dialog box opens.

 You can load a picture from the Internet by pasting its URL into the Open File dialog box.
 Try to find an image with a transparent background, so your background color shows.

-Click the Clear the picture button to make sure it clears.
-Then, exit the program by clicking the Close button.
+Choose the Clear the picture button to make sure it clears.
+Then, exit the program by choosing the Close button.

 To try other features

-Change the color of the form and the buttons using the BackColor property.
+Change the color of the form and the buttons by using the BackColor property.